SpaceG/spaceg.github.io/_posts/2015-05-02-nmap-mac-osx.markdown

 <strong> Scan & List a Range of Local Network IP’s </strong>

 You will find some Information about other Machines on your Localhost Network.
-Your Lan has an IP range of example  <code> 192.169.0.1</code> to <code>
+Your Lan has an IP range of example  <code> 192.169.0.1</code> to <code> 192.169.0.25 </code> change numbers as appropritae:

-You can also find information about other machines on your local network.
-We’ll assume your LAN has an IP range of 192.168.0.1 to 192.168.0.25, change those numbers as appropriate:

 <code>nmap -sP 192.168.0.1-25</code>